Presentations Open to the Public

 - Patent Trolls

 - Patent Strategies – how early is too early?

 - Office Action Drafting Strategies

 - Trademarks – how to analyze the strengths and weaknesses of your mark?

 Such topics are often provided on a semester-by-semester basis.
-If you have an interest at attending one of our upcoming seminars, please call the school to find out the dates for our upcoming seminars.
+If you have an interest in attending one of our upcoming seminars, please call the school.

 The Lincoln Law School IP Clinic gives students real-world experience working with professors, inventors, businesses, the United States Patent & Trade Office and more.
 Under the direction of a supervising attorney, students work with clients in areas of trademarks and patents, and interact directly with the USPTO to file and prosecute patent and trademark applications.
 Lincoln’s IP Clinic is the only non-ABA USPTO approved clinic in the United States, and is one of only a limited number of patent and trademark clinics nationally.